matthew-mizielinski/pcmdi.github.io/CMIP6/Guide/dataManagers.md

 ## 16. Regularly remove unpublished replicated data (Tier 1 only)

-Where data is being replicated from other nodes regular checks need to be performed to remove data that has been unpublished by primary nodes.
+Where data is being replicated from other nodes regular checks, ideally at least every two weeks, need to be performed to remove data that has been unpublished by primary nodes.
-To remove unpublished replica datasets from local holdings follow the procedure below

-1. ...
-2. ...
-3. ...
+To obtain guidance on how to automatically identify and unpublish retracted datasets within a replicated archive please contact the [CDNOT](https://github.com/ESGF/CDNOT)

-###### Document version: 29 January 2020
+###### Document version: July 2021

 [guide]: index.html